Public Art Committee

 | Sharon Tessier

 | Deven Shaff

 The purpose of the Public Art Committee is to:

 - Implement the public art master plan approved by City Council including guidelines governing public art funding, selection, acquisition, placement, installation, marketing and maintenance of works of art

 - Develop an educational program for city residents and visitors on Broomfield’s public art program

 - Conduct an annual inventory and condition assessment of the city’s public art collection

 Any interested citizen is invited to attend committee meetings.
 Applications for open positions are available in January of each year.
-Check out www.broomfieldpublicart.com for all public art programs.
+Check out broomfieldpublicart.com the locations of public art.